ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/book-chapters-html/readme.md

 This folder contains help material for the first 20 chapters of my book.
-This help materila was created on Jupyter Notebook and downloaded as html files.
+This help material was created on Jupyter Notebook and downloaded as html files.
 You can directly access the help material by clicking the links for the chapters given below:-
 - [Chapter 1](https://htmlpreview.github.io/?https://github.com/ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/blob/master/book-chapters-html/1_1_Python_basics_1.html)
 - [Chapter 2](https://htmlpreview.github.io/?https://github.com/ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/blob/master/book-chapters-html/2_1_Python_Bascis_2.html)